Table of Contents

 - If you would need to add any dns records to a domain managed by NationBuilder.

-When connecting/removing a custom domain, it can take a couple of days to add the SSL certification.
-SSL certificates get attached in batches on Mondays and Thursdays starting at 3am PST.
-This is process can take up to 24 hours.
+When connecting/removing a custom domain, it can take a few minutes to add the SSL certification.
+SSL certificates get attached after you correctly configure your custom domain in the control panel.

-You will be notified by email when the process of activating the SSL certification has been completed.
+You will be notified in your Control Panel when the process of activating the SSL certification is complete.

 You can contact the support team on [email protected] if you need to make sure your domain was correctly configured and is in the pipeline for the SSL batches.

 Once your domain has SSL attached, you should not make any changes unless utterly essential.
-Changes to your website setup could cause the SSL to be lost and you'll need to wait for the next batch for it to be reset.
+Changes to your website setup could cause the SSL to be lost.